 You cant have pros without the cons am I right?

 CONS of Alumawood aluminum patio coversWell, I’m not a biased person by any means.
 However, I must admit it’s difficult for me to find any flaws with the aluminum patio covers especially when compared to wood.
 That said, in all fairness, I must try.
 So here goes…

-- Appearance wise… the Alumawood patio covers look and appears to be fake wood
+- Appearance-wise… the Alumawood patio covers look and appear to be fake wood

 - Alumawood have plastic caps which make them look like a kit as opposed to real wood